Canonical situation of the Society of Saint Pius X: Conditions to be in communion with the Catholic Church

-Status prior to the Êcone consecrations
+Status prior to the 1988 Écône consecrations (1970–1988)

 At its founding in 1970, the SSPX had clear canonical approval, albeit for simply a six year period.
 Shortly after its establishment, Lefebvre for various reasons encountered tensions with various Church authorities, which came to a head when in 1974, he made a public statement that questioned the validity of Vatican II and its reforms.
 This led to the suppression of the SSPX the following year, which received backing from the Holy See and Pope Paul VI.
-Lefebvre simply ignored the suppression of his society as he was convinced the Pope himself had not actually had a hand in it, but was being manipulated by his curia.
+Lefebvre simply ignored the suppression of his society as he was convinced the Pope himself had not actually had a hand in it, but was being manipulated by his Curia.
 In 1976, Lefebvre proceeded to ordain his seminarians without canonical approval, and thus incurred a canonical penalty of a one year suspension ab ordinum collatione.
 After further review by the Vatican, he was given the further penalty of a suspension a divinis, and was barred from any exercise of priestly functions.

-This nebulous situation continued until May 1988, when as a result of negotiations with Cardinal Joseph Ratzinger, then Prefect of the Congregation for the Doctrine of the Faith, Lefebvre signed a protocol intended to regularize the canonical status of SSPX.
+This situation continued until May 1988, when as a result of negotiations with Cardinal Joseph Ratzinger, then Prefect of the Congregation for the Doctrine of the Faith, Lefebvre signed a protocol intended to regularize the canonical status of SSPX.
 The first part of the protocol was doctrinal, in which Lefebvre agreed that the SSPX would: